GoogleCloudPlatform/anthos-service-mesh-samples/docs/canary-testing/README.md

 * In the `canary-service/` folder, we will learn how to Traffic Split to perform a Canary service deployment on [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) with [Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/overview).
 <!-- * In `canary-cp`, we will learn how to safely complete a Control Plane Canary upgrade with ASM  -->
+Anthos Service Mesh is Google's fully managed Istio-compliant service mesh.
+This means that Istio's APIs work with ASM.

 In this sample, `productcatalogservice-v2` introduces a 3-second [latency](https://github.com/GoogleCloudPlatform/microservices-demo/tree/main/src/productcatalogservice#latency-injection) into all server requests.
 We’ll show how to use Cloud Operations and ASM together to